ashtraygurrl/bands/src/Placebo/band.md

 # Placebo

-Alternative rock band, formed in London, England, in 1994 by singer-guitarist Brian Molko and guitarist-bassist Stefan Olsdal, had both attended the American International School of Luxembourg, without speaking to each other, as they were part of different social circles.The two met by chance in 1994, in London, England.
+The multinational band was formed by singer/guitarist Brian Molko and bassist Stefan Olsdal.
+Both members had previously attended the same school in Luxembourg, but they didn't cross paths properly until 1994 in London, England.
+Briefly called **bold**Ashtray Heart **bold**  and influenced by the likes of Sonic Youth, the Pixies, the Smashing Pumpkins, and the aforementioned Nirvana,